Study: AI predicts risk of death from heart disease more accurately than experts

 “Doctors already use the kind of traditional models we compared our machine learning approaches to in order to work out whether a patient is at risk of, for example, a heart attack,” Steele said.
 “We need more work developing a robust framework for models like these, and in particular for gaining access to the data — but, once those are in place, these kinds of machine learning tools are going to start making their way into clinical practice.”

-As that happens, scientists believe similar models could be used in the future to predict risk and suggest treatments, helping doctors with more and more aspects of their practice and in more disease and conditions.
+As that happens, scientists believe similar models could be used in the future to predict risk and suggest treatments, helping doctors with more and more aspects of their practice.

 “In the longer term, I think models like these will go from predicting risk to suggesting treatments, based on what has been most successful in other patients with similar characteristics,” Steele said.
 "Together with things like image recognition technologies helping with interpretation of scans, I think doctors are going to be using models to help with more and more aspects of their practice.”